H1 SAND BARTH

 The main challenge lay in finding an interface between the mechanical movement and the hydro system in a closed, waterproof circuit - a task further complicated by the limited space available to house them both.
 They had to be assembled separately to keep them independent, and then made to operate simultaneously.
 This is a highly delicate modular integration, which involves other constraints, such as the installation of the dial in two parts, through the sides.

-Titanium in black DLC with brushed, shot-peened and sating-finished surfaces
+Sand of St Barth polyepoxyde* with brushed, shot-peened and sating-finished surfaces

 - Diameter: 48.8 mm